 (3) Amnesty Days: “Amnesty Day” is a regularly occurring community health program module in which participants sit in a talk circle/healing circle and

-On the 2nd Thursday of every month from 4:30-6 pm, this program module is open to the public.
-On the other Thursdays each month, this program module is confidential and closed to the public given the sensitivity of the offenses shared (and the need for participants to feel that they will not be harmed or arrested for openly apologizing, asking for forgiveness, or making amends).
+On select Thursdays, this program module is open to the public.
+On other Thursdays, this program module is confidential and closed to the public given the sensitivity of the offenses shared (and the need for participants to feel that they will not be harmed or arrested for openly apologizing, asking for forgiveness, or making amends).

 (4) Truth and Reconciliations: This program module is a series of deeper, longer, more intensive, and immersive mediations and Amnesty Days that seek to find permanent, lasting accountability for a group-oriented conflict, offense, or dispute (especially ones from the past that still resonant today) involving multiple individuals or parties of people.
 Community members form an official grassroots commission for advanced, extended mediation with deadlined reconciliation in mind.
 We are one of the few organizations in the world to deploy this form of Conflict Resolution specifically for local communities and families within cities rather than for governments or nation-states.
 Over the last six years, we have carried out four of these series (each lasting two years) for families with generational disputes, and groups of people impacted by the drug trade.